The Special Working Contract for Non-Jordanian Domestic Workers

 1. Respect for migrant worker rights:

-The practice promotes the protection of and respect for migrant domestic workers¿ rights.
-It makes illegal the practice of retaining workers¿ passports and restricting their correspondence, as well as employing the worker outside the employer¿s home.
-Additionally, it requires the employer to provide the employee with a roundtrip ticket to/from Jordan and adequate accommodation, food, and medical; acquire the necessary work and residence permits; and pay the agreed upon salary.
+The practice promotes and protects the rights of migrant domestic workers.
+It makes illegal the practice of retaining workers' passports and placing restrictions on their ability to communicate with people outside the household of the employer, as well as employing the worker outside the employer's home.
+Additionally, it requires the employer to provide the employee with a return ticket, adequate accommodation, food, and medical care, to acquire the necessary work and residence permits and to pay the salary to which the worker agreed when in her country of origin.

 3. (Positive) Impact: